adrianwedd/space-weather/CONTRIBUTING.md

 ## Iteration 16 - Implementing Data Caching
 - Added data caching to the `get_a_index` function using a simple dictionary for caching API responses.

+## Iteration 17 - Adding User Authentication
+- Outlined a user authentication method using Flask and Flask-Login in `app.py`.